jezzsantos/ServiceStack.Webhooks/README.md

 ![](https://raw.githubusercontent.com/jezzsantos/ServiceStack.Webhooks/master/docs/images/Webhooks.Architecture.PNG)

-If you cant find the component you want for your architecture, it should be easy for you to build add your own and _just plug it in_.
+If you cant find the component you want for your architecture (see [Plugins](https://github.com/jezzsantos/ServiceStack.Webhooks/wiki/Plugins)), it should be easy for you to build add your own and _just plug it in_.

 ### Contribute!